 - By fax to the UI Military Unit at 515-281-4057

 - By mail to:

 PO Box 10332

 Des Moines, IA 50306-0332

-Federal wages are not assigned to a state until after a UI claim is filed.
-An individual who worked for the federal government during the base period must report this employment when filing a UI claim.
-IWD will send a request to the federal employer to determine if the wages can be assigned to Iowa.
-Once wages are assigned, a new monetary record will be sent to the individual.
+Federal wages are not assigned to a state until after an unemployment insurance claim is filed.
+If you have worked for the federal government during the base period, you must report this employment when filing an unemployment insurance claim.
+We will send a request to the federal employer to determine if the wages can be assigned to Iowa.
+Once wages are assigned, you will receive a new monetary record in the mail.

-Individuals who have worked in Iowa and other states during the base period may request to have their out of state wages added to the Iowa UI claim.
+If you have worked in Iowa and other states during the base period, you may request to have your out-of-state wages added to your Iowa unemployment insurance claim.
 Out-of-state wages will only be combined with the Iowa wages if the additional earnings will increase the WBA or MBA.
-The individual has the option to file in any state where an employer reported earnings for them during the base period.
+You have the option to file in any state where an employer reported earnings for you during the base period.

-Individuals who move out of Iowa must immediately notify IWD of any address change.
-Mail from IWD may not be forwarded by the U.S. Postal Service.
-Individuals who are required to do work searches must contact the workforce agency in the state where they reside to register for work.
-Individuals should still file their weekly claim in Iowa.
-Benefits will continue to be paid by Iowa until the individual begins working, exhausts benefits or the benefit year expires.
+If you move out of Iowa, you must immediately notify us of your address change.
+Mail from Iowa Workforce Development may not be forwarded by the U.S. Postal Service.
+If you are required to do work searches, you must contact the workforce agency in the state where you reside to register for work.
+You should still file your weekly claim in Iowa.
+Benefits will continue to be paid by Iowa until you begin working, exhaust benefits, or your benefit year expires.

-Trade Readjustment Allowance and Trade Adjustment Assistance are programs available for individual who are unemployed or underemployed due to increased foreign imports.
+Trade Readjustment Allowance and Trade Adjustment Assistance are programs available if you are unemployed or underemployed due to increased foreign imports.
 Affected employers must be approved by the US Department of Labor.
-For more information contact a local IowaWORKS office or IWD.
+For more information contact us at a local IowaWORKS office or at 866-239-0843.